 Property of Regan Bevons,

 The picture was recently given to Regan Bevons by her friend, the dealer Andrew Colcombe, a partner in Gable Contemporary, specialising in modern and contemporary art.
 Colcombe acquired the painting in 2014 in Switzerland from the artist Jose Christopherson, shortly before her 100th birthday.
-Christopherson and Suzanne Cooper exhibited work together in a group show at the Wertheim Gallery in the 1930s.
+Christopherson and Suzanne Cooper exhibited work together in a group show at the Wertheim Gallery in 1936.

 Jose Christopherson was married to another artist, Richard Weisbrod who died in 1991.
 Weisbrod came from a wealthy Swiss silk manufacturing family and came over to England in 1930, where he settled in Darwen, Lancashire and set up a silk manufacturing business.
 He held some joint shows with L. S. Lowry.